jestjs/jest/README.md

 By default, Jest runs all tests and produces all errors into the console upon completion.
 The bail config option can be used here to have Jest stop running tests after the first failure.

-### `cache` [boolean]
-(default: true)

-By default, Jest caches heavily to speed up subsequent test runs.
-Sometimes this may not be desirable and can be turned off. *Note: it is generally better not to disable this feature, but rather run Jest with `--no-cache` once.*

 ### `cacheDirectory` [string]
 (default: 'jest-cli/.haste_cache')

-The directory where Jest should store it's cached dependency information.
+The directory where Jest should store its cached dependency information.

 Jest attempts to scan your dependency tree once (up-front) and cache it in order to ease some of the filesystem raking that needs to happen while running tests.
 This config option lets you customize where Jest stores that cache data on disk.

 By default, it will be stored in a .haste_cache directory that sits in the jest-cli directory.
 This intentionally doesn't default to somewhere in your repo to spare the common case from having to add this to your .gitignore/.hgignore/etc.

+### `coverageDirectory` [string]
+(default: `undefined`)

+The directory where Jest should output its coverage files.

 ### `collectCoverage` [boolean]
 (default: `false`)